 – Mirror up

-– First shutter moves allowing light to hit the sensor.
+– The first shutter moves to allow light to hit the sensor.
 Pause

-– Second shutter chases the first, covering the sensor, blocking light.
+– The second shutter chases the first, covering the sensor, blocking light.

 When we set the ‘shutter speed’ it is the pause we are controlling.